chumajin/kaggle-VCID/README.md

 # 5. license

-The code in this repository is MIT lisence, but the pre-training model and libraries used will be under the license of the major source.
+The code in this repository is MIT lisence, but the pre-training model and libraries used is under the license of the major source.
 For example, segformer is licensed under nvidia [here](https://github.com/NVlabs/SegFormer/blob/master/LICENSE).